ISO/IEC 8859-1: ISO/IEC 8859-15

 ISO/IEC 8859-15 was developed in 1999, as an update of ISO/IEC 8859-1.
 It provides some characters for French and Finnish text and the euro sign, which are missing from ISO/IEC 8859-1.
 This required the removal of some infrequently used characters from ISO/IEC 8859-1, including fraction symbols and letter-free diacritics: ¤, ¦, ¨, ´, ¸, ¼, ½, and ¾.
 Ironically, three of the newly added characters (Œ, œ, and Ÿ) had already been present in DEC's 1983 Multinational Character Set (MCS), the predecessor to ISO/IEC 8859-1 (1987).
 Since their original code points were now reused for other purposes, the characters had to be reintroduced under different, less logical code points.

-ISO-IR-204, a more minor modification, had been registered in 1998, altering ISO-8859-1 by replacing the universal currency sign (¤) with the euro sign (the same substitution made by ISO-8859-15).
+ISO-IR-204, a more minor modification (called code page 61235 by FreeDOS), had been registered in 1998, altering ISO-8859-1 by replacing the universal currency sign (¤) with the euro sign (the same substitution made by ISO-8859-15).

 Windows-1252

 The popular Windows-1252 character set adds all the missing characters provided by ISO/IEC 8859-15, plus a number of typographic symbols, by replacing the rarely used C1 controls in the range 128 to 159 (hex 80 to 9F).
-It is very common to mislabel Windows-1252 text as being in ISO-8859-1.
+It is very common for Windows-1252 text to be mislabelled as ISO-8859-1.
 A common result was that all the quotes and apostrophes (produced by "smart quotes" in word-processing software) were replaced with question marks or boxes on non-Windows operating systems, making text difficult to read.
 Many Web browsers and e-mail clients will interpret ISO-8859-1 control codes as Windows-1252 characters, and that behavior was later standardized in HTML5.